 There is a remote operating licence for each type of gambling activity you might want to provide.

 The remote casino operating licence allows you to offer casino games to customers via a website, mobile phone, TV or other online service.
 This includes poker, roulette, blackjack and other casino games, as well as online slot games.
-If you contract with any of the participants who use your gambling facilities (ie if any of those participants are your own customers) then you will need this licence instead of the casino (game host) operating licence.
+If you contract with any of the participants who use your gambling facilities (that is if any of those participants are your own customers) then you will need this licence instead of the casino (game host) operating licence.